-Marketplace Agreement - A contract made between the Marketplace operator and the Account Holder.
+Platform Agreement - A contract made between the Marketplace operator and the Account Holder.

 Marketplace Operator - Body responsible for the technical operation of the trading, purchase and Auction System.
 The Marketplace Operator is Puro.earth Oy.
+The Marketplace Operator may also be referred to as the Service Provider.

-Marketplace Transaction - Transactions in marketplace include Settled Trade, Certificate Purchase, Transfer Request, Retirement Request.
+Marketplace Transaction - Transactions in marketplace include Certificate Purchase, Transfer Request, Retirement Request, Service Provider Trade.